jbalmert/tdd-feedback/README.md

 the PlayerBroadcaster will send the next currentPlayer to all registered listeners.

 **sendsCurrentPlayerToAllListeners**  I created the register method to add listeners.
 The implementation of broadcastCurrentPlayer() loops over all the registered listeners and sends the current player.
 This implementation is fairly straightforward, so I don't see any need to change the code further.

+### Organizing code
+I moved all the Player classes into a player package to keep the number of classes in one spot from becoming overwhelming.

+## Unit test of GameBoard
+The GameBoard is responsible for tracking moves.
+I've already stubbed out three methods:  takeSquare(), evaluateState(), display().
+It feels a bit off to need three messages to accomplish a task.
+This suggests some responsibilities may be a little bit off.
+I'll keep a lookout for trouble...

+**tracksSquaresTakenByPlayer**  Right off the bat, testing the takeSquare() method is difficult.
+I'm stuck.
+I want to assert/verify that when a square is taken, the GameBoard tracks it.
+But, in isolation, this method only takes information in.
+It does not send out any other messages.
+My options are to expose the underlying storage mechanism for the GameBoard or rethink how the GameBaord works.
+I am never happy with exposing data only for the purpose of testing.
+So that leaves rethinking the GameBoard.